Commonjava/indy/user/rest/content.md

 ### Deleting content

 Content deletion works about like you'd expect.
-You send a **DELETE** request, and AProx returns `204 No Content` signifying the content no longer exists on the server.
+You send a **DELETE** request, and Indy returns `204 No Content` signifying the content no longer exists on the server.
 In the case of a remote repository, sending a delete request **only removes the file from the proxy cache**, not from the upstream remote repository.

 For example: